mythaxis/mythaxis.github.io/content/issue-24/Winter.md

 ---
 title: "Winter"
 date: 2020-12-15
-image: images/Winter.png
 issue: Issue 24

 author: David Whitmarsh
+authors:
+- David Whitmarsh
+showAuthorFooter: true
 copyright: '© David Whitmarsh 2020 All Rights Reserved'

 description: "Our recent issues have welcomed a host of new faces to Mythaxis, in this latest including a first fiction sale - and now we are proud to also present not just that but a first ever publication, full stop!
 David Whitmarsh\'s story of transitions introduces us to a world clawing its way back from the brink - but things with claws must always be treated with caution..."

+morelink: "Don\'t wait for Spring"

+image: images/Winter.png
+imageCopyright: "The title picture was created using Creative Commons images - many thanks to the following creators: [Pawel Kadysz](https://unsplash.com/photos/yKPj4oi9m74), [David-Karich](https://pixabay.com/photos/portrait-face-pale-expressive-eyes-358970/), and [Stephanie Mulrooney](https://unsplash.com/photos/X_unyC4Kkyc)."

 type: stock
-slug: 'winter'
+slug: winter

-morelink: "Don\'t wait for Spring"
+weight: 9
 draft: true
 ---